-The village of Kamisiana is a quite place with a beautiful beach.
+The village of Kamisiana is a quiet place with a beautiful beach.
 Here you can enjoy the life of a traditional Cretan village.
-You can also find traditional tavernas and restaurants, cafes and a super market.
+You can also find traditional tavernas and restaurants, cafes and a supermarket.
 Holidays to Kamisiana are a haven for those wishing to relax.

 Things To Do

 Make your holidays to Chania extra special by booking one of our wonderful excursions, which have been selected to cater for everyone's interests.
 Here are some of our most popular excursions: